 Section 508 Standards (Accessibility)

-Section 508 of the Rehabilitation Act of 1973 requires that electronic and information technologies purchased, maintained or used by the federal government meet certain accessibility standards.
+Section 508 of the Rehabilitation Act of 1973, requires that electronic and information technologies purchased, maintained, or used by the federal government meet certain accessibility standards.
 That means making Web-based content accessible for people with disabilities so they have access to the same information as everyone else.
-These standards are designed to make online information and services fully available to the 54 million Americans who have disabilities.
-The Federal Acquisition Regulation requires agencies to modify acquisition planning procedures to ensure the Section 508 standards are properly considered and to include the standards in requirements documents.
-OMB reminds agencies to disseminate information to the public on a timely and equitable basis.
-Agencies using nonfederal social media services still must ensure that people with disabilities have equal access to those services.
+Agencies employing non-federal social media services still must ensure that people with disabilities have equal access to those services.
 You can use this handy checklist to ensure the accessibility of your content, particularly captioning videos.
-Contact your GSA Section 508 coordinator if you have questions or concerns.
+Contact your GSA Section 508 coordinator if you have questions or complaint.

-When you use electronic media, whether it's a blog, a website, a wiki, email or any other type of electronic communication, know that the regulations that govern proper management, archival and release of records still apply.
-The National Archives and Records Administration offers resources and guidance to agencies to ensure proper records management.
-Contact firstname.lastname@example.org for questions about records management at GSA.
-If you're a GSA employee, you can also take records management training designed by NARA on GSA’s Online University.
+When you use electronic media, whether it's a blog, a website, email or any other type of electronic communication, know that the regulations that govern proper management, archival and release of records still apply.
+The National Archives and Records Administration (NARA) offers resources and guidance to agencies to ensure proper records management.
+Contact email@example.com for questions about records management at GSA.
+You can also take records management training designed by NARA on GSA’s Online University.

 - NARA Bulletin 2011-02, Guidance on Managing Records in Web 2.0/Social Media Platforms

 - NARA regulations and guidance, including Implications of Recent Web Technologies for NARA Web Guidance